jaybinballin/ATM-Nuker-v1/README.md

 Scrape Users or Channels

 NOTE: This is only version 1, more features will MAYBE get added.
 Don't use this for harm.
+Update: Fixed webhook spammer, customize to your liking.